-- Using a scope to examine the inside of your colon.
-Colonoscopy uses a long, flexible and slender tube attached to a video camera and monitor to view your entire colon and rectum.
-If any suspicious areas are found, your doctor can pass surgical tools through the tube to take tissue samples (biopsies) for analysis and remove polyps.
+- Using a scope to examine the inside of the colon.
+Colonoscopy uses a long, flexible and slender tube attached to a video camera and monitor to view the whole colon and rectum.
+A doctor may pass surgical tools through the tube to take tissue samples and remove polyps.

 Surgery for early-stage colon cancer

-If your colon cancer is very small, your doctor may recommend a minimally invasive approach to surgery, such as:
+Treatment for a very small colon cancer might be a minimally invasive approach to surgery, such as:

-- Minimally invasive surgery.
-Polyps that can't be removed during a colonoscopy may be removed using laparoscopic surgery.
-In this procedure, your surgeon performs the operation through several small incisions in your abdominal wall, inserting instruments with attached cameras that display your colon on a video monitor.
-The surgeon may also take samples from lymph nodes in the area where the cancer is located.
+- Minimally invasive surgery, called laparoscopic surgery.
+This type of surgery can remove polyps that can't be removed during a colonoscopy.
+In this procedure, a surgeon performs the operation through several small cuts called incisions in the abdominal wall.
+Instruments with attached cameras go through the cuts and show the colon on a video monitor.
+The surgeon also may take samples from lymph nodes in the area around the cancer.

-If the cancer has grown into or through your colon, your surgeon may recommend:
+If the cancer has grown into or through the colon, a surgeon might recommend:

 - Partial colectomy.
-During this procedure, the surgeon removes the part of your colon that contains the cancer, along with a margin of normal tissue on either side of the cancer.
-Your surgeon is often able to reconnect the healthy portions of your colon or rectum.
-This procedure can commonly be done by a minimally invasive approach (laparoscopy).
+Surgery to remove part of the colon is called partial colectomy.
+During this procedure, the surgeon removes the part of the colon that has the cancer.
+The surgeon also takes some tissue on either side of the cancer.
+It's often possible to reconnect the healthy portions of the colon or rectum.
+This procedure can often be done by a minimally invasive approach called laparoscopy.

-Surgery to create a way for waste to leave your body.
-When it's not possible to reconnect the healthy portions of your colon or rectum, you may need an ostomy.
-This involves creating an opening in the wall of your abdomen from a portion of the remaining bowel for the elimination of stool into a bag that fits securely over the opening.
+Surgery to create a way for waste to leave the body.
+Sometimes it's not possible to reconnect the healthy portions of the colon or rectum after colectomy.
+The surgeon creates an opening in the wall of the abdomen from a portion of what's left of the intestine.
+This procedure, called an ostomy, allows stool to leave the body by emptying into a bag that fits over the opening.